alex-esc/posts/up-next.md

 * Team Human book review
 * About privacy nihilism
 * Software choice is not a solution for surveillance capitalism
-* You're being used by an idea virus to push someone else's politics

 # Planned posts